FrankEntriken/Canvas-Chrome-Extension/README.md

 ## Why is this useful
 I created this Chrome extension to allow Chapman students the ability to check for any upcoming assignments from any webpage on Chrome.
 I am not the biggest fan of how Canvas displays their assignments and I think it takes too much time to check every course for upcoming assignments.
 This extension provides a much more convenient solution that students can interact with from any webpage on Chrome.

-## Example of classes shown directly after clicking on the extension
+## Example of my classes being shown directly after clicking the extension
 <img src="https://i.imgur.com/ZPpUy05.png" width="500">